ryuunoakaihitomi/rebootmenu/app/src/main/res/raw/help.md

 In order to prevent misoperation, except for *Lock screen* and *Sys power menu*, other items need to be confirmed again in PRIVILEGED MODE.

+## ⚠ Unexpected situation

+On Android 11, accessibility service has a potential bug that will cause it to stop working.
+Please use Shizuku instead of it as much as possible.

 ## Author

 [@ryuunoakaihitomi github.com](https://github.com/ryuunoakaihitomi)